-If security is held by the creditor then, as part of preparing the statutory demand for either an individual or company, it is important that the full amount of the debt claimed in the statutory demand is stated less the value that the creditor attributes to the security it holds.
-This must be done to comply with Rule 10.1(9)(b) of the Insolvency Rules 2016(below).
+- the rule states that as part of preparing the statutory demand for either an individual or company, it is important that the full amount of the debt claimed in the statutory demand is stated less the value that the creditor attributes to the security it holds;

 It is not always fatal to the prospects of the statutory demand if the security is not referred to but it is always wise to make sure that any security held (such as a charge over the debtor’s property) is set out in the statutory demand.